0m0kenny/oak/bin/bash/README_bash.md

 9) **bsnp_merge_lanes.sh**: is a script that concatentates bis-snp '*.snp.raw.vcf' files with multiple lanes into one vcf file then merges all vcfs into one big merged file.

-10) **bcgmap_contig.sh**: is a script that adds contig info to the cgmap '*_bayes.vcf' files from the reference genome.
+10) **cgmap_contig.sh**: is a script that adds contig info to the cgmap '*_bayes.vcf' files from the reference genome.
 This is necessary before attempting to index, sort or merge these files.

 9) **cgmap_merge.sh**: is a script that concatentates cgmap '*_bayes.vcf' files with multiple lanes into one vcf file then merges all vcfs into one big merged file.

 10) **subset_vcf.sh**: is a script that subsets the merged vcf files and extracts site quality, allelic frequency and mean depth coverage for further evaluation in the '../R/stats.Rmd' file.
 Requires the vcflib package (version 1.0.9).

 11) **filter.sh**: is a script that filters the merged vcf files using PLINK.
 You can add more parameters as needed.